Morzep

 3. Take On Extracurricular Activities

-4. Begin the Preparation for Your First Preliminary SAT test (PSAT/NMSQT).
+4. Make a Plan for Your First Preliminary SAT test (PSAT/NMSQT).

-Although many high school teachers and counselors mistakenly consider this test “just an irrelevant practice test,” your Preliminary SAT test matters and you should take it seriously as it will become your ticket, in eleventh grade, to be nominated National Merit Scholar.
+Although many high school teachers and counselors mistakenly consider this test “just an irrelevant practice test,” your Preliminary SAT matters and you should take it seriously as it will become your ticket, in eleventh grade, to be nominated National Merit Scholar.
+We NEVER recommend taking standardized tests without adequate preparation.
+Taking the tests just to “see what’s on them” is the worst strategy.
+To get ready for the standardized tests, DO NOT take an official test; there are plenty of free practices to get acquainted with to pinpoint your strengths and weaknesses.
 Take action as soon as possible and get ready for your PSAT/NMSQT as early as possible.
 Make sure you request your inclusion in the test since 9th grade.
 We are convinced that you won’t regret it.

 5. Start Thinking About Colleges and Majors